 Regardless, Houdini The Man Who Walked Through Walls is a top notch, well-written, and surprisingly accurate Houdini biography that provided a new and much needed fact-based foundation for magic historians to build on.
 It was also a book with a surprisingly long publication life.

-Houdini The Man Who Who Walked Through Walls was first published in the U.S. as a hardcover by Henry Holt & Co. in August 1959.
+Houdini The Man Who Who Walked Through Walls was first published in the U.S. as a hardcover by Henry Holt & Co. on August 3, 1959.
 The book would go into a second printing that same month, a third printing in October, and a fourth in January 1960.
 The book included several pages of photos, an "Opinionated Bibliography," and an Author's Acknowledgments in the front.

 |1959 U.S. first edition hardcover and 1960 UK first edition with curios cover.|